networkx/networkx/doc/developer/faq.rst

 Example
 ~~~~~~~

-Let's say I'd like to contribute an example of visualizing a complete Graph
+Let's say I'd like to contribute an example of visualizing a
-using a circular layout.
+`complete graph <networkx.generators.classic.complete_graph>` using a
+`circular layout <networkx.drawing.layout.circular_layout>`.
 Assuming you have already followed the procedure for
 :ref:`setting up a development environment <dev_workflow>`, start by
 creating a new branch:

+.. code-block:: bash

+   git checkout -b complete-graph-circular-layout-example

 .. note:: It's generally a good idea to give your branch a descriptive name so
    that it's easy to remember what you are working on.

-.. code-block:: bash

-   git checkout -b complete-graph-circular-layout-example

 Now you can begin work on your example.
 Sticking with the circular layout idea,
 you might create a file in ``examples/drawing`` called ``circular_layout.py``